 Some apartment complexes have residents staying for over 30 years because they love the lifestyle provided.
 So, why do people choose to live in apartments for the long term?

-- Community living – tends to foster more of social environment with your neighbors, as opposed to freestanding homes where many residents don’t know anyone living around them.
+Apartment living tends to foster more of social environment with your neighbors, as opposed to freestanding homes.

 What Factors Can Affect Your Stay in an Apartment?